Safe With God: When God’s Will Feels Risky

 Are you questioning God’s will in a hard season of life?
 There are times when trouble comes as a result of our sin, but there are other times when we face trouble because we live in a broken world.
 If you are facing trouble, refuse to grow offended.
 The hottest fires refine the purest silver.

-A Free Devotional Book to Help You Learn How to Find God’s Will:
+A Free Devotional Book to Help You Connect With God:

 These two books are free on Kindle Unlimited or available to purchase in print: